(reading time: 1 hour, 20 minutes)

 This Amaltis woman was surely taking advantage of the opportunities provided by Wallup.
 It was a very strange transaction: wealth and fame in exchange for photographs holding hands and perhaps-annual instances of bedroom behavior that anyone else in the world would work to avoid thinking about.
 Ladyspiller and the fairies couldn’t avoid those thoughts when they passed the massive apartment’s bedroom and looked upon its pristine sheets, as if nobody had ever slept in it.
 The space was so opulent yet so devoid of life that they expected to run into velvet ropes that kept tour groups from touching the antiques.

 Heavenly Lovers spotted another elevator and dove into it before they rounded the corner.
-They didn’t have to press any buttons; the floor numbers blinked on and off on their own in strange patterns like one of the never-used settings on a string of holiday lights.
+The fairies didn’t have to press any buttons; the floor numbers blinked on and off on their own in strange patterns like one of the never-used settings on a string of holiday lights.
 They were rising; they knew that much.
 The doors opened into yet another apartment, but this one was simpler than the other two.
 Nothing was covered in gold or marble.
 The hardwood floors were obviously extremely expensive, but their dark red color didn’t shine.
 They heard the crackle of a fireplace, following the sound into a sitting room.

-Despite all they’d seen so far they weren’t prepared for the person sitting in a velvet chair in her pajamas, arms drooping between the armrests thanks to her size.
+Despite all they’d seen so far they weren’t prepared for the person sitting in a velvet chair in her pajamas, arms drooping between the armrests thanks to her diminutive size.
 She was reading a book with a gray cover, no dust jacket or title.
 The floor squeaked under Ladyspiller, causing her to look up, but there was no fear or surprise in her eyes.

 “Hello,” she said with a smile.
 Everything about her was perfect, except for her teeth.
 There was a significant gap between most of them, but Chaxium could just make out the gloss of transparent braces.
 They were being brought into line like every other freckle, pore, and lash in her appearance.
 Her skin glowed under the firelight the way only a child’s skin can.
 Whoever was in charge of her, whoever left her in a place like that, knew just enough about true beauty to let her go a few more years before burying her under foundation.
 “What is that you have with you?”
 She closed her book, one finger holding her page.
 She held out her other hand, offering Ladyspiller the seat across from her.